 Our eventual goal is to make the internet a safer and more secure place for philatelists to buy stamps.

 We are finding it makes a big difference to collectors just to know that they are dealing with an honest and bonified person who trades under the IPDA Code of Ethics.

 The Association keeps members informed about events and happenings which affect the philatelic industry.
 We cooperate with other philatelic associations and groups representing dealers and collectors over matters of interest to our members and which may affect their businesses.

-If you are an internet philatelic dealer or a part time dealer selling stamps via an online auction house or philatelic portal like Delcampe or Hipstamp and are interested in becoming a member please fill in our online Application Form.
+If you are an internet philatelic dealer or a part time dealer selling stamps via an online auction house or philatelic portal like eBay, Delcampe or HipStamp and are interested in becoming a member please fill in our online Application Form.

 Statement of Purpose

-The Internet Philatelic Dealers Association inc (IPDA) was established on the 23rd February, 2002.
-The Founding Members forming the Association agreed to the following set of purposes …
+The Internet Philatelic Dealers Association inc (IPDA) was officially formed in 2002.
+The Founding Members agreed to the following set of purposes:

 - To promote the integrity of philatelic dealers on the Internet, and encourage the hobby of stamp collecting.